Professor of Urban Performance Studies

 Coventry, CV4 7HS

 I am also interested in theories and practices of the everyday, as well as in experimental writing that seeks to integrate creative and critical concerns.
-I have been a regular contributor to journals such as New Theatre Quarterly and Performance Research (including artist's pages and, with Carl Lavery, as issue co-editor of 'On Foot') and for many years I was a member of the editorial board of Research in Drama Education journal, for whom I also co-edited (with Sally Mackey) a special issue on site and place (in 2007).
+I have been a regular contributor to journals such as New Theatre Quarterly and Performance Research (including artist's pages and, with Carl Lavery, as issue co-editor of 'On Foot').
+For many years I was a member of the editorial board of Research in Drama Education journal, for whom I also co-edited (with Sally Mackey) a special issue on site and place (in 2007).